LRGuess/Savvy-Picker/README.md

 # Savvy Picker
-Picker that picks students based on their attributes
+Picker that picks students based on their attributesss